We can’t wait to see you at the next LocWorld event.

 To make sure you get any assistance you need — pre, during and post event — and there are a few ‘friendly faces’ you know if it’s your first time with us, we’d like to introduce you to our core LocWorld family members.
 You can learn a little about each member of our team here and get a feeling for where and when you may see them at the event.

-Donna Parrish is co-organizer of the LocWorld conferences and publisher of the magazine MultiLingual.
-Prior to her work at MultiLingual Computing, Inc., she was a computer programmer for 25 years.
+Donna Parrish is co-organizer of the LocWorld conferences.
+She was publisher of the magazine MultiLingual for twenty years.
+Prior to that, she was a computer programmer for 25 years.
 Donna holds a degree in mathematics from Peabody College of Vanderbilt University.
 She is presently the secretary of Translators without Borders.

 Ulrich Henes Principal